Contact

 To the art department (plus unforgettable writing instructor, Sister Laurentia at Mt.
 St. Mary’s College, Chalon Campus) and to Los Angeles Valley College, Foothill Community College, to Jeanne Marie Hughes at City College of San Francisco, and to my San Francisco Art Institute instructors Tom Akawie, Julius Hatofsky, Franklin Williams, Carlos Villa, Bruce McGaw and others, my gratitude.
 In addition, Mara Freeman’s Celtic workshop at U.C.
 Santa Cruz was informative when I was immersing myself in years of studying ancient Celtic tree lore while reading The White Goddess by Robert Graves.
 “Moran taing!”

-Deepest thanks to S Page and to our families, as well as to all friends and patrons, for all your support.
+Deepest thanks to S Page and our families, as well as to all friends and patrons, for all your support.